-If at any time you become aware of any abuse taking place, no matter how slight your concern, then you must bring it to the attention of the Chaplaincy Safeguarding Officer or the Chaplain or you can report it directly to the Diocesan Office on a confidential reporting line.
+If at any time you become aware of any abuse taking place, no matter how slight your concern, then you must bring it to the attention of the Chaplaincy Safeguarding Officer here or the Chaplain or you can report it directly to the Diocesan Office on a confidential reporting line.
 You do not have to have proof before you report a safeguarding concern.
 It is not your duty to investigate the situation.

-There is a notice on the church door with the telephone numbers of Roger and myself and e-mail addresses.
+There is a notice on the temple door with the telephone numbers and e-mail addresses.
 A copy of this notice appears below on this page.

-The new confidential telephone number to the Diocesan office is also displayed, alongside “ childline” and emergency numbers here in France.
-Also below is a link for reporting a safeguarding concern to the Diocesan website.
+The new confidential telephone number to the Diocesan Office is also displayed, alongside “ childline” and emergency numbers here in France.
+Here is a link for reporting a safeguarding concern to the Diocesan team.

-On the door of the church, you will find a poster with the Safeguarding policy statement that our chaplaincy has adopted, stating our commitment to the way we treat people within our chaplaincy.
+On the door of the temple, you will find a poster with the Safeguarding Policy Statement that our chaplaincy has adopted, stating our commitment to the way we treat people within our chaplaincy.

 Safeguarding our fellow Christians is very important and we each need to take our responsibilities seriously and remember to do our duty should a problem arise.